uw-dims/trident-training-manual/docs/source/memberlifecycle.rst

 user-related pages, or the ``Profile`` link in the list of links on the user's home page.
 Click either of those to get to the ``Profile`` page that has editable attributes.
-The profile can be seen in :ref:`userProfileTop`, :ref:`userProfileMiddle`, and :ref:`userProfileBottom`.
+The profile can be seen in Figures :ref:`userProfileTop`, :ref:`userProfileMiddle`, and :ref:`userProfileBottom`.

 .. _userProfileTop: